There’s an unspoken stigma against being single. The Lobster uses this idea to deliver a quirky social commentary and love story.

 The movie’s deadpan delivery, combined with the absurdity of the whole premise, creates funny moments.
 In the opening scene, David attempts to register as a bisexual to increase his chances.
 He, along with the other singles, dance and socialize in The Hotel where hosts re-enact dumb sketches on the importance of having a partner.
 David is able to choose a mate but ends up trying to please a heartless woman.

-The hapless David is played by Colin Farrell who has proven to be a great character actor outside of his Irish bad boy heartthrob mold.
+The hapless David is played by Colin Farrell who has proven to be a great character actor.
 He’s surrounded by a great supporting cast who add a mix of appealing characters that show the effects of the anti-single society they all inhabit.

 Fortunately, the movie features amusing characters and a clever story that doubles as a social commentary and compensates for these flaws.